cswagner/pokedex/README.md

 - Update `src/pokemon/gateway/NetworkPokemonGatewayImpl#byName` to grab the value from either the `/pokemon` or `/pokemon-species` response
 - Update `src/pokemon/ui/PokemonView` to render the detail
 - Stub the value from the `/pokemon` or `/pokemon-species` response in the mocked successtul response in `src/ui/App/App.test`

+### On Pokemon Evolutions

+Each new search query submission currently makes a request to the `/pokemon-species` endpoint on the [PokeAPI](https://pokeapi.co/) for a subset of the Pokemon's details.
+The response to that request includes an `evolution_chain` representing the Pokemon's evolution tree.
+This tree could be added by:

+- Make a sequential request to to the `evolution_chain` URL upon a successful reponse from the `/pokemon-species` endpoint
+- Construct the Pokemon's evolution tree by following the `evolves_to` field in the response from the `/evolution_chain` request
+  - Each node will correspond to the `species.url` value in each `evolves_to` item
+  - Leaf nodes in the tree will have `evolves_to` set to an empty array
+- Add the ability to navigate between nodes in `src/pokemon/ui/PokemonView`, requesting Pokemon details as necessary from the `species.url` value

 ### On Considerations for Concurrent Environment